 - Fae greatly dislike iron, so avoid any offerings containing iron.

-- Don’t cut flowers and place in a vase!
+- Don’t cut flowers and place them in a vase!
 The Fae often view this as disgraceful.

-- Plastic is very harmful towards the environment so avoid placing it within your offering.
+- Plastic is very harmful to the environment so avoid placing it within your offering.

 - Salt because it’s quite difficult for certain plants to grow in areas of high salt concentration.
-Also Himalyan salt because it contains iron.
+Also, Himalayan salt because it contains iron.

 I hope you found this article about Fae, their meaning, and magic helpful!
 Lots of love to you and remember as always…